JuliaGizmos/WebIO.jl/README.md

 # WebIO

-WebIO is a platform for writing web-based widgets.

-It works inside these interfaces to Julia:
+WebIO provides a simple abstraction for displaying and interacting with content.
+It works with:

 - [Juno](http://junolab.org) - The hottest Julia IDE
 - [IJulia](https://github.com/JuliaLang/IJulia.jl) - Jupyter notebooks for Julia